freemandjomo/Netflix_sql_project/README.md

 ## Objective
 - Analyze the distribution of content types (movies vs TV shows).
 - Identify the most common ratings for movies and TV shows.

-- List and analyze content based on release years, countries, and durations.
+- List and analyze content based on release years, countries, and durations
 - Explore and categorize content based on specific criteria and keywords.

 ## Dataset